-The Space Report eBook provides an annual snapshot of global space activities in the prior year.
-It’s the ideal information delivery format for policy analysts, congressional staff, investors, media and industry newcomers attempting to ascertain the scope of space industry activities.
-We shed light on an industry undergoing disruption with its workforce, its business, and its technologies as we share the data with decision-makers, entrepreneurs, and universities.
+The Space Report is the ideal information delivery format for policy analysts, congressional staff, investors, media, and industry newcomers who want to ascertain the scope of space industry activities.
+We shed light on a growing industry, its workforce, its technologies, its investors, and businesses as we share the data with decision-makers, entrepreneurs, and universities.

 The Space Report Online

-Launch data, satellite deployments, mission segments, and more space industry activities provide an idea of the space industry’s daily pulse.
+In addition to four quarterly PDF editions, our subscription-based website provides definitive, timely, and comprehensive information.
+Site data is regularly updated and provides subscribers a broad scope of datasets and information.
+Launch statistics, satellite deployments, mission segments, and other activities provide an idea of the space industry’s constantly evolving growth.
 Our researchers and analysts mine this data, paying attention to trends.
-The collected information results in launch service dashboards, updated data charts, and a keen awareness of just how fluid the business of space really is.
+The collected information builds a keen awareness of how dynamic the business of space really is.